 One of the first places to be established in Pioneertown, the Red Dog Saloon reopened in 2020.
 Today, it serves Mexican dishes such as tacos, quesadillas, dips and chips, and drinks.
 Vegan travelers are also not forgotten.
 While their choices are rather limited, the guests who try vegan Mushroom Rajas tacos come back for more again and again.
 The Red Dog Saloon accepts online orders now, making sure that all its guests get yummy food upon their visit to Pioneertown.

-Other Places to Visit in Pioneertown
+4. Visit Other Places in Pioneertown

 Pioneertown Film Museum